Registration Open For Sgt. Gregory L. Hunter Memorial Golf Tournament

 The gunman, was later identified as Timothy Joe Irwin, a 42-year-old Navy Veteran from Albuquerque, New Mexico.

-It was reported that Irwin had a small arsenal in the van and fired more than 20 rounds at officers with a semi-automatic handgun.
+It was reported that Irwin had a small arsenal in the van.
+He fired more than 20 rounds at officers with a semi-automatic handgun.
 Authorities found guns, knives, ammunition and a partially assembled bomb in the van.
 He was killed after Seix returned fire.

 Hunter became the Grand Prairie Police Department’s first black officer when he was hired in 1973.
 He left briefly for a security guard job, then returned to the force in 1983.
 He became a sergeant in 1999.